-- The user account must be labeled as a shared identity. - A pseudo employee must exist.
-The pseudo employee must be labeled as a shared identity and must have a manager. - The employees who are permitted to use the user account must be labeled as a primary identity.
+- The user account must be labeled as a shared identity. - There must be an identity with the type Shared identity available.
+The shared identity must have a manager. - The identities who are permitted to use the user account must be labeled as a primary identity.

-To prepare an administrative user account for multiple employees
+To prepare an administrative user account for multiple identities

 - 1. Label the user account as a shared identity. - a.
 In the Manager, select the Unix > User accounts category. - b.
 Select the user account in the result list. - c.
 Select the Change main data task. - d.
 On the General tab, in the Identity menu, select Shared identity. - 2.
-Link the user account to a pseudo employee. - a.
+Link the user account to an identity. - a.
 In the Manager, select the Unix > User accounts category. - b.
-Select the user account in the result list. - c.
+Select the user account in the result list.

+- c.
 Select the Change main data task. - d.
-On the General tab, select the pseudo employee from the Employee menu.
+On the General tab, in the Identity menu, select an identity the type Shared identity.

-TIP: If you are the target system manager, you can choose 4 to create a new pseudo employee.
+TIP: If you are the target system manager, you can use the button to create a new shared identity.

-- 3. Assign the employees who will use this administrative user account to the user account. - a.
+- 3. Assign the identities who will use this administrative user account to the user account. - a.
 In the Manager, select the Unix > User accounts category. - b.
 Select the user account in the result list. - c.
-Select the Assign employees authorized to use task. - d.
-In the Add assignments pane, add employees.
+Select the Assign identities authorized to use task. - d.
+In the Add assignments pane, add identities.

-TIP: In the Remove assignments pane, you can remove assigned employees.
+TIP: In the Remove assignments pane, you can remove assigned identities.